WIRELESS CONNECTION WITH YOUR LAPTOP

 HOW DO I COPY, PRINT OR SCAN A DOCUMENT?

-The library has a copy machine located in the Reference Room.
+The library has a copy machine located in the Barrel Vault Room.
 The machine takes change and $1 bills only, and is loaded with letter (8.5 x 11 in) as well as legal (8.5 x 14 in) sized paper.

 All patron-accessible computers can access a color inkjet printer.
 The default printer is set to the black and white print setting.
 If you wish to print in color, please notify the reference librarian and they will assist you.
 Please remember that you are responsible for all pages you print.
 Printing costs 15 cents per page for black and white, 25 cents for color.
 If you are unsure how many pages you are going to print, please ask for assistance.